Johns Hopkins UniversityEST. 1876

 Research Interests: urban anthropology, social inequality, capitalism, imagination, play and everyday life, art, craft, political economy, historical ethnography, anthropological method; Latin America, Brazil, Atlantic World

-My work as an anthropologist broadly concerns how newness enters the world, something commonly understood as creativity or imagination, particularly in conditions under which such possibility seems constrained or impossible.
-I am also interested in the urban experience from underrepresented or marginalized perspectives.
+My work as an anthropologist broadly concerns how newness enters the world, something commonly understood as creativity or imagination.
+I particularly interested in the contours of possibility for underrepresented or marginalized groups under conditions of apparent constraint or scarcity.
 I have used ethnographic and historical approaches to explore how building practices and cultural production shape political subjectivity in urban squatter settlements.
-My research in Brazil tracks how these environments become objects of material practice, technocratic knowledge, and artistic expression.
-I received my Ph.D. in Anthropology from the Graduate Center at City University of New York (CUNY) in 2013 and later conducted postdoctoral research at the London School of Economics.
+My research in Brazil tracks how these environments become fields of skilled material practice, technocratic knowledge, and artistic expression.
+Before arriving at Hopkins, I received my Ph.D. in Anthropology from the Graduate Center at City University of New York (CUNY) and conducted postdoctoral research at the London School of Economics.

-My first book project, titled Model Favela: Youth, Second Nature, and Rio de Janeiro, based on four years of ethnographic research, is about the social ordering of creativity.
-It analyzes an iconoclastic role-playing game in which Afro-Brazilian working-class male youth represent a dynamic but uneven cityscape in a hand-built model of Rio, constructed with painted bricks and found scraps.
-Through an up-close descriptive analysis of the relationship between play and ‘real life,’ the book examines the different ways social inequality is imagined and develops a parallel analytic, the inequality of imagination, where official models of technocratic and official knowledge are privileged over others deemed cultural products.
+My first book project, titled Model Favela: Miniature Life in Rio de Janeiro, based on four years of ethnographic research, is about the social ordering of creativity.
+It analyzes an iconoclastic role-playing game in which a cohort of Afro-Brazilian working-class male youth represent a dynamic but uneven cityscape in a hand-built model of Rio, constructed with painted bricks and found scraps.
+I frame this idiosyncratic object at the heart of my study of the porous boundaries between the imaginary and the real, between contemporary experience and hidden histories of the city.
+The book suggests that the production of reality, in social life as in writing, is intrinsically bound up with power relations and the worldly structurings we inhabit, study, and build.

 Journal Articles